skx/dotfiles/.emacs.d/init.md

 ## Completion

 There are several packages out there providing "completion".
 The most common are `ivy`, `helm`, and `ido`.

-I'm using the latter:
+I'm using `ido` - the only thing to note for myself is that when running `C-x C-f`, to load a file, you can use keybindings to edit things:

+* `C-d` - Edit in dired-mode.
+* `C-e` - Edit the whole prompt.
+* See the help for `ido-find-file` for a complete list.

 ```lisp
 ;; IDO